wdehoog/hutspot-ubports/docs/operating/page-usage.md

  * Context Menu of a Track provides:
    * Play
    * Add to Playlist

+### Search Query History Maintennce Page
+ * Trash bin button on the page header allows to clear the Query History
+ * Swipe a Query item to the right to show the delete item button

 ### History Page
  * Button on header: